-The average cost of living off-campus for the 2018-2019 academic year is $11,340.
+The average cost of living off-campus for the 2023-24 academic year is $12,690.
 Reed uses this amount to replace the costs of room and board in your cost of attendance.
-If you will be living off-campus, your bill with the college will not include room and board charges, however, your aid will be packaged to meet your demonstrated need using a cost of attendance that includes off-campus living expenses.
+If you will be living off-campus, your bill with the college will not include room and board charges; however, your aid will be packaged to meet your demonstrated need using a cost of attendance that includes off-campus living expenses.

-Your financial aid counselor is happy to meet to discuss this topic with you to help you better understand the impact of living on or off campus.
+Your financial aid counselor is happy to meet to discuss this topic with you to help you better understand the impact of living on campus, off campus, or with parents/relatives.